 11Is not Hezekiah misleading you, such that he will give you over to die by famine and by thirst, saying, “Yahweh our God will rescue us out of the hand of the king of Assyria?”

-12Has not this same Hezekiah taken away his high places and his altars and commanded Judah and Jerusalem, saying, “You must worship before one altar, and on it you must turn incense into smoke-perfume?”
+12Has not this same Hezekiah taken away his high places and his altars and commanded Judah and Jerusalem, saying, “You must worship before one altar, and only on it you are to burn incense?”

 14Who was there among all the gods of those nations that my fathers devoted to destruction that could rescue his people out of my hand, that your god should be able to rescue you out of my hand?